-I’ve been spending time and investing money in Colombia and reporting on those adventures for almost 10 years.
+I’ve been spending time and investing money in Colombia and reporting on those adventures for a dozen years.

 Still, people tell me I’m crazy.

-A few years ago, one guy who moved to the country wrote to me for months to complain about the toll roads he had to use to get to wherever it was he liked to spend his weekends.
+A few years ago, one guy who moved to the country wrote to me for months to carp about the toll roads he had to drive to get to wherever it was he liked to spend his weekends.
 At the exchange rate at the time, it was costing him something like US$10 each way to make the trip.

 He wasn’t happy with any of those options.